chargebee/chargebee-ios/README.md

     case let .failure(error):
         // Handle error here
 }
 })
 ```

-For eg. query params above can be _"limit": "100"_.
+For example, query params above can be *"limit": "100"*.

-The above function will determine your product catalog version in Chargebee and hit the relevant APIs automatically, to retrieve the Chargebee Plans that correspond to Apple IAP products, along with their Apple IAP Product IDs.
+The above function will automatically determine your product catalog version in Chargebee and call the relevant APIs to retrieve the Chargebee Plans that correspond to Apple IAP products and their Apple IAP Product IDs.

 #### Get IAP Products

-You can then convert these to Apple IAP Product objects with the following function.
+You can then convert the IAP Product IDs to Apple IAP Product objects with the following function.

 ```swift
 CBPurchase.shared.retrieveProducts(withProductID : ["Product ID from Apple"],completion: { result in